Vulnerability scanning and assessment services for Australian organisations

 Integrated with penetration testing

 Vulnerability scanning forms the first phase of every dotSec penetration test.
-Standalone scanning clients benefit from the same methodology and the same testers, meaning findings are assessed by people who understand real-world exploitability.
+Standalone scanning clients benefit from the same methodology and the same testers, meaning findings are assessed by people who understand how vulnerabilities are actually exploited, not just which score they carry.

 Compliance alignment